apigee/apigeetool-node/README.md

 `--revision  -r`
 (optional) Filters the list by the specified revision number.

+`--includeserverstatus`
+(optional) The response will include "server" information.
+If you don't want server details, you can make the call faster by omitting this parameter.

 ## <a name="fetchproxy"></a>fetchproxy

 Fetches a deployed API proxy or Node.js application from Apigee Edge.
 The